Private company limited by shares

 Singapore’s immigration policy is geared towards attracting foreign talent, with several visa schemes to attract high-skilled foreign employees, entrepreneurs and investors.

-Singapore has signed up the OECD's Automatic Exchange of Information for tax purposes (AEoI) and is committed to undertake the first exchanges of information through Common Reporting Standard (CRS) in 2018.
+Singapore participates in the OECD's Automatic Exchange of Information for tax purposes (AEoI) and is conducting exchanges of information through Common Reporting Standard (CRS).

 All in all, Singapore is an excellent jurisdiction to incorporate and its private company limited, a powerful vehicle for international trade, start-ups looking to raise capital, internet entrepreneurs, holding companies, merchants, and any cross-border business.